Joined: 22 Sep 2008

 f.
 Wait for the lights to return to normal usually about 2 minutes.

 g.
 HARD reset again.
 Wait.
-Check for the password page and re-login to change the password.
+Check for the password page and set the password.
 Then you can reconfigure your settings manually.

 h.
 Once configured set your computer back to autoIP and autoDNS.